stringparser/evented-stack/README.md

   and jessetane's [queue](https://www.npmjs.org/package/queue)

 ### General idea
   Get an Array subClass out of the `module` after which one can add flow control.
-See `./lib/ArraySubClass.js` or the awesome [kangax post](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/) on how to do that.
+    - See `./lib/ArraySubClass.js` or the awesome [kangax post](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/) on how to do that.

-  Added to the Array goodness, the array inherits from EventEmitter to make flow control over the queue customizable.
+  Have the thing inherit from EventEmitter so one can plug flow control on the known array methods.

+  Niceness:
-  One should be able to switch the events on and of.
+    - One should be able to switch the events on and of.
+    - setState method provided to store simple data between layers of the stack.

+  Defaults:
-  For iterative methods such as `forEach`, events are emitted.
+    - For iterative methods such as `forEach`, events are emitted.
 See below for more information on this.

   <b>Note</b>: right you can push everything to the stack.
 In the future
   that might change.